ismail-dev-code/ismail-dev-code/README.md

 - 👯 I’m looking to collaborate on [Peddy-Pet-Adoption](https://ismail-dev-code.github.io/Peddy-Pet-Adoption/)

-- 💬 Ask me about **Front-end development (HTML, CSS, JavaScript) My journey as an intern developer
+- 💬 Ask me about **Front-end development (HTML, CSS, JavaScript).
-Open-source contributions
+My journey as an intern developer.
-Best practices in coding and debugging
+Open-source contributions.
-My favorite coding tools and libraries
+My favorite coding tools and libraries.
 Feel free to reach out if you're interested in collaborating or just want to chat about development!"****

 - 📫 How to reach me **hm.ismail772@gmail.com**